 What mechanical knowledge do I need?

 We don’t expect you to be an expert bike mechanic but there are a few simple skills that will be a great benefit to you.
 The most important skill you need to know is how to fix a puncture.
 It is quite likely that at some point you will have a puncture or two so it is essential that you carry a puncture repair kit and a spare tube or two with you.
 It is also helpful if you know how to change your brake pads and adjust your brakes & gears however this isn’t essential.
 Our guides will help you with any repairs and adjustments en-route.

 What are the lunches like?

 We arrange a buffet lunch at a pub or café each day.
-This will be a mixture of sandwiches, sausage rolls, salads, soup, pizza, pasta salad etc and will be different at each place.
+This will be a mixture of sandwiches, salads, soup, stews, pasta salad etc and will be different at each place.
 There will always be enough to go round so don’t worry if you are at the back of the group.
 The lunch stops provide a good opportunity to re-group and catch up with others and compare notes.